-at is the fee to join waiting list? ⊠ No fee Acces ss to documents and a inspethe re prospective residence or take a copy of quest by the date s al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to f these documents free of charge.
-The operator must comply with stated by the prospective resident or resident (which must be at ne request is given). $\boxtimes$ Certificate of regist ration for the retirement village scheme $\boxtimes$ Certificate of title or current title search for the retirement village land $\boxtimes$ Village site plan $\boxtimes$ Plans showing the location, floor plan or dimensions of accommodation units in the village Plans of any units or facilities under construction Development or planning approvals for any further development of the village An approved redevelopment plan for the village under the Retirement Villages Act An approved transition plan for the village • • re plan for the village The annual financial of the retirement villed al statements and report presented to the previous annual meeting llage or general services palance of the capital replacement fund, or maintenance reserve fund charges fund (or income and expenditure for general services) at the three financial years of the retirement village palance of any Body Corporate administrative fund or sinking fund at the sthree years of the retirement village $\boxtimes$ Examples of contra acts that residents may have to enter into $\boxtimes$ Village dispute reso olution process Village by-laws $\boxtimes$ Village insurance p olicies and certificates of currency $\boxtimes$ A current public info ormation document (PID) continued in effect under section 237l of the existing residence contracts) An av amnle request form containing all the necessary information you must include in your
+at is the fee to join waiting list?
+No fee ■ No fee No Acces s to documents and a inspective received in the received in the interest and interest an prospective residence or take a copy of quest by the date served days after the al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to f these documents free of charge.
+The operator must comply with stated by the prospective resident or resident (which must be at ne request is given). $\boxtimes$ • ration for the retirement village scheme $\boxtimes$ r current title search for the retirement village land $\boxtimes$ Village site plan $\boxtimes$ location, floor plan or dimensions of accommodation units in the village Plans of any units or facilities under construction Development or pla anning approvals for any further development of the village An approved redev elopment plan for the village under the Retirement Villages Act An approved transition plan for the village An approved closur re plan for the village $\boxtimes$ The annual financia of the retirement vil al statements and report presented to the previous annual meeting lage or general services palance of the capital replacement fund, or maintenance reserve fund charges fund (or income and expenditure for general services) at the three financial years of the retirement village Statements of the b palance of any Body Corporate administrative fund or sinking fund at the sthree years of the retirement village $\boxtimes$ - acts that residents may have to enter into $\boxtimes$ Village dispute reso plution process Village by-laws $\boxtimes$ Village insurance p olicies and certificates of currency A current public info ormation document (PID) continued in effect under section 237I of the existing residence contracts) An av ample request form containing all the necessary information you must include in your